-The 43 Senators justify their demands with baseless claims about the director's "unaccountable" and "nearly unprecedented powers."
+But 43 Senators are pledging to once again block this nomination unless the agency is dramatically weakened.
+They justify their demands with baseless claims about the director's "unaccountable" and "nearly unprecedented powers."
 In fact, as Bloomberg recently editorialized, Cordray "has operated the bureau in an open and transparent manner, meeting regularly with market participants, issuing regulations for public comment and changing final rules in response to concerns."
 Praise for his performance has come, notably, not just from consumer, community, civil rights, labor, and public-interest groups, but also from small business and local government organizations, and from a striking number of financial industry leaders.
 Responding to a recently issued set of new rules for mortgage lenders, for example, Dave Stevens, President of the Mortgage Bankers Association, paid tribute to the CFPB's "deliberative, inclusive, transparent" decision-making.